Reformatory district

 Turtles, fishing, picnics and memories

-by PA, almost 2 years ago
+by PA, over 2 years ago

 When my children were younger -- and before we became aware that the York Road ponds were closed to fishing to protect turtles -- my family quite regularly visited the spot to try for fish.